-There are four dive shops in NYC I recommend, where you can take the subway to learn scuba diving.
+These are the NYC dive shops I recommend, where you can take the subway to learn scuba diving.

-Whichever one you choose, you should purchase your equipment before your first pool session, so you get used to your own equipment.
+Whichever one you choose, you should purchase your equipment before your first pool session, so you get used to your own gear.

 Scuba equipment you need to to get started

-You’ll need to buy a Scuba quality mask, goggles and fins, a lightweight “skin”, or heat-retaining shirt or suit, and accessories including a waterproof bag and an anti-fogging solution for your goggles.
+You’ll need to buy a Scuba quality mask, a lightweight “skin”, or heat-retaining shirt or suit, lightweight Scuba socks to keep your tootsies warm and protected inside your fins, and accessories including a waterproof bag and an anti-fogging solution for your goggles.

 Where to learn scuba diving in NYC

-This is the dive shop I learned with a decade ago.
+This is the dive shop I learned with more than a decade ago.

-And I’ll bet you didn’t know that it was Jacques Cousteau and a partner who invented modern scuba diving, by developing the first underwater breathing device, originally called Aqua-Lung.
+And I’ll bet you didn’t know that Jacques Cousteau and a partner invented modern scuba diving, by developing the first underwater breathing device, originally called Aqua-Lung.

 - The pool is two blocks from Adventure Scuba, at 1737 York Avenue.